dechamps/LoudspeakerExplorer/Loudspeaker_Explorer.md

 To run the code and (re)generate the data, go to the **Runtime** menu and click **Run all** (CTRL+F9). **You will need to repeat this every time you change any of the settings or code** (e.g. if you enable or disable speakers).

 **All the charts are interactive.** Use the mousewheel to zoom, and drag & drop to pan.
+Click on a legend entry to highlight a single response; hold shift to highlight multiple responses.
 Double-click to reset the view.

 **Charts can take a few seconds to load when scrolling**, especially if you're using the notebook for the first time.
 Be patient.